GSA/digitalgov.gov/content/posts/2016-06-09-welcome-to-the-new-dhs-gov.md

   * Cleaner, easier-to-read site format and presentation
   * Faster and more accurate site navigation using our internal search function and external search engines (like Google and Bing)

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/06/600-x-627-new-DHS-website-16\_0523\_promo\_new\_website.jpg" alt="A collage of the new DHS website on different devices; dekstop, tablet, and mobile phone." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/06/600-x-627-new-DHS-website-16\_0523\_promo\_new\_website.jpg" alt="A collage of the new DHS website on different devices; dekstop, tablet, and mobile phone." %}

 ## DHS.gov for Mobile